Suffix tree

 , MISSISSIPPI$

-.
-If we store all these words in a trie, we get:
+If we build a trie consisting of all these strings, we get:

-This is our conceptual view of a suffix tree (not a real suffix tree).
-The problem is that such a trie would have \(\Theta(n^2)\) nodes – it would take \(\Theta(n^2)\) space and couldn’t be constructed in time better than \(\Omega(n^2)\).
+What we described so far is a conceptual view of a suffix tree (not a real representation).
+The obvious problem is that such a trie would have \(\Theta(n^2)\) nodes – it would take \(\Theta(n^2)\) space and couldn’t be constructed in time better than \(\Omega(n^2)\).
 This is too much to be of any practical use.

 This way, each internal node is at least binary and therefore there are only \(O(n)\) nodes.
-(The number of internal nodes is less than the number of leaves, which is \(n\) – the number of suffixes and the length of the string.)
+(One can prove by induction that the number of internal nodes is less than the number of leaves.)
 However, the edge labels still consist of \(\Theta(n^2)\) symbols in total.

 What shall we do?
 Instead of making copies of different substrings as edge labels, we just use indices into string \(S\).
 For example, instead of label SSI